-I’ve had so much fun this year putting together Christmas posts in honor of my Mom.
+I have so much fun putting together Christmas posts .
+I often think of my Mom when I write them.
 She gifted me with a host of happy memories surrounding the Christmas season.

 As a child, I looked forward to Christmas every year.
 The decorations, early morning visits to the tree to see what “Santa” brought, laughter-filled table conversations, and a house full of family all roll together to form a beautiful collection of innocent childhood memories.